Nick Hart’s Trip Report:

 Punta Allen 2020

-If you would like to join me on next year‘s hosted trip to Punta Allen, it will be running from 24th April to 1st May 2020.
+If you would like to join me on next year‘s hosted trips to Punta Allen, they will be running from 24th April to 1st May 2020 and 17th – 26th June 2020.
 For further details contact Farlows Travel on 020 7484 1006, or email me at: [email protected]

 Footnote: Punta Allen Fishing Club can also be accessed by boat transfer for an extra fee which considerably reduces journey time by eliminating the need to travel via the dirt track road.